Yozer/BetterHttpClient/README.md

 - Https GET request using proxy

-HttpClient will detect proxy type (http/s, socks5) if you don't such info.
+HttpClient will detect proxy type (http/s, socks5) if you don't provide such info.
 ```cs
 string proxyAddress = "218.200.66.196:8080";
 HttpClient client = new HttpClient(new Proxy(proxyAddress))